Startup Org Chart Roles

 Series A

-Manager ownership expands in dense branches, often with engineering managers and GTM team leads appearing first in teams around 20-50 people.
-Enabling functions like people and finance/admin become formal and should appear clearly in the role map.
+Manager ownership expands in dense branches.
+Enabling roles in people and finance/admin become formal and should be visible in the role map.

 FAQ